f355/remora-carvera/README.md

 # electrophorus

-**WARNING: This project is currently still is heavily work in progress (almost nothing works!) and would work only on Carvera Air.
+**WARNING: The author(s) assume absolutely no responsibility for any damage that might occur as a result of following the instructions below.
+This project is currently still is heavily work in progress (almost nothing works!) and would work only on Carvera Air.
 Your warranty might no longer be valid since the project requires physically modifying the machine's mainboard.
 DO NOT TRY THIS AT HOME unless you understand what you're doing and are willing to deal with the issues and fix the bugs yourself (I might help with that, though).**

 Electrophorus is a project that allows you to convert a Carvera-family desktop CNC milling machine by [Makera Inc.](https://www.makera.com/)